Shreyavk28/Discover-the-Hidden-Gems-A-Dynamic-Tourism-Experience/README.md

 # 🌍 Discover the Hidden Gems: Karnataka Tourism Website

 A dynamic tourism website that showcases Karnataka’s districts, heritage, culture, food, and nearby attractions through an interactive and responsive user interface.
 ---
+## 🎯 Project Overview
+This project was developed as a mini project to promote tourism in Karnataka by providing a centralized, interactive, and user-friendly platform.
+It helps users explore districts, discover cultural heritage, view galleries, read reviews, and plan trips efficiently.

+---